Cloud Auth and Ownership

 What the Console stores

-Those are future governance concerns, not current shipped behavior.
+Those are future governance features, not the current shipped Console.